Probing charge pumping and relaxation of the chiral anomaly in a Dirac semimetal

 \section{Acknowledgements:}

-We would like to thank S. Borisenko, A. Burkov, X. Dai, S. Parameswaran, M. Parish, J. Pixley, and A. Vishwanath for helpful discussions.
+We would like to thank S. Borisenko, A. Burkov, J. Cano, X. Dai, D. Kharzeev, S. Parameswaran, M. Parish, J. Pixley, and A. Vishwanath for helpful discussions.
 Experiments at JHU were supported by the Army Research Office Grant W911NF-15-1-0560.
 Work at UCSB was supported by the Vannevar Bush Faculty Fellowship program by the U.S. Department of Defense (grant no. N00014-16-1-2814)